amvstrm/api/README.md

 amvstrm's API V1/V2 is still in developements.

+## News

+We are now uploading our API source code.
+They are in development and Never use this API for production.

 ## Usage

 Please read the usage of our API on the documentation page.
 [Usages](https://docs.amvstr.ml/docs/info#api-information)